SNaveenMathew/randomly_accessed_memories/f_school.md

 WLOG (without loss of generality for the unenlightened), let's get started:

 - [ML career switch](ml_career_switch.md): I can be not-so-useful sometimes
+- [Why engineering?](engineering.md): The true story that inspired me to write